signebedi/gptty/README.md

 The chat feature provides an interactive chat interface to communicate with ChatGPT.
 You can ask questions and receive responses in real-time.

 To start the chat interface, run `gptty chat`.
-You can also specify a custom configuration file path by running `gptty chat --config_path /path/to/your/gptty.ini`.Inside the chat interface, you can type your questions or commands directly.
+You can also specify a custom configuration file path by running `gptty chat --config_path /path/to/your/gptty.ini`.
+Inside the chat interface, you can type your questions or commands directly.
 To view the list of available commands, type `:help`, which will show the following options.

 | Metacommand    | Description    |
 | -------- | ------- |